gael-millot/repertoire_profiler/README.md

 <br /><br />
 ## WHAT'S NEW IN

+#### v14.1

+- Bug fixed in the metadata display in trees.
+- New metadata set.

 #### v14.0

 - New meta_seq_names parameter in the nextflow.config file, that help to set the name of the column containing the fasta sequence names.